 However, the poison did not deliver the fatal blow as the emperor threw up much of his food, after which he ushered some suspicious threats and decided to bathe (perhaps to sweat out the remaining poison).
 Not to be dissuaded, the triarchy of conspirators then sent Commodus’s wrestling partner Narcissus into the room that Commodus was bathing in, to strangle him.
 The deed was carried out, the god-king was killed, and the Nerva-Antonine Dynasty was ended.

-Whilst Cassius Dio tells us that there were many omens portending to Commodus’s death and the chaos that would ensue, few would have known what to expect after his passing.
+Whilst Cassius Dio tells us that there were many omens portending Commodus’s death and the chaos that would ensue, few would have known what to expect after his passing.
 Immediately after it had become known that he was dead, the senate ordered that Commodus’s memory be expunged and he be retrospectively declared a public enemy of the state.

-This process, known as damnatio memoriae was visited on quite a lot of different emperors after their death, especially if they had made a lot of enemies in the senate.
-Statues of Commodus would be destroyed and even the parts of inscriptions with his name on would be etched out (although the proper implementation of damnatio memoriae varied according to time and place).
+This process, known as damnatio memoriae was visited by quite a lot of different emperors after their death, especially if they had made a lot of enemies in the senate.
+Statues of Commodus would be destroyed and even the parts of inscriptions with his name on them would be etched out (although the proper implementation of damnatio memoriae varied according to time and place).

 First was Pertinax, the man who had been sent to pacify the uprisings in Britain during the earlier days of Commodus’s principate.
 After trying to unsuccessfully reform the unruly praetorians, he was executed by the guard, and the position of emperor was then effectively put up for auction by that same faction!

-Didius Julianus came to power through this scandalous affair, but only managed to live for another two months, before war broke out properly between three more aspirants – Pescennius Niger, Clodius Albinus and Septimius Severus.
-Initially the latter two formed an alliance and defeated Niger, before turning on themselves, resulting finally in the sole ascendancy of Septimius Severus as emperor.
+Didius Julianus came to power through this scandalous affair but only managed to live for another two months before war broke out properly between three more aspirants – Pescennius Niger, Clodius Albinus, and Septimius Severus.
+Initially, the latter two formed an alliance and defeated Niger, before turning on themselves, resulting finally in the sole ascendancy of Septimius Severus as emperor.

 Thereafter Septimius Severus did manage to rule for a further 18 years, during which he did in fact restore Commodus’s image and reputation (in order so that he could legitimize his own accession and the apparent continuity of rule).
-Yet the death of Commodus, or rather, his succession to the throne has remained the point wherein most historians cite the “beginning of the end” for the Roman empire.
+Yet the death of Commodus, or rather, his succession to the throne has remained the point wherein most historians cite the “beginning of the end” for the Roman Empire.